 Mitsubishi Heavy Industries may not be a name synonymous with consumer air conditioning, but the fact is it possibly produces the largest range of air conditioners among the bigger brands.
-Among split system, cassette, floor mounted, ceiling mounted and even ducted air conditioning there are multiple different categories and an even bigger choice of cooling capacities.
-MHIAA has everything from a small bedroom to a whole house covered, with capacities from about 2.5kw to over 20kw.
+Among split system, floor mounted, ceiling mounted and even ducted air conditioning, there are multiple different categories and an even bigger choice of cooling capacities.
+MHIAA has everything from a small bedroom to a whole house covered, with capacities from about 2.5kw to 20kw.

 - MHIAA is not a ‘bargain basement’ brand but its models are sometimes cheaper than the leading brands.